 Makima

 Makima is still the cleanest dread-and-control lane on the site.
 She works for authority search, visual intent, fandom fixation, and broader “why is everybody obsessed with this woman” curiosity all at once.
-Her current best route is Makima’s guide.
+Her current best route is Makima’s guide, then straight into her visual page if you want the most polished control-coded art lane in the cluster.

 Power